rr34/time-v3/awim/README.md

 	3. Image files to be tagged.
 Could be separate from the original photo files, only requiring that filename include the same unique ID present on the original photo filenames to relate the two and enable use of EXIF data and transfer same.
 	4. The camera object AWIM file generated by this software that corresponds to the camera / lens system the photos were taken with.
 	5. A satellite image of the photoshoot location oriented north that includes all the points of reference to be used to determine the azimuth of the photos.
 - **Automate use of satellite image to determine azimuth orientation of images:** I have found the best way to determine azimuth for any photo is to use a satellite image of the photoshoot location that is oriented true north (Google maps not rotated for example) and use a photo editor (Photoshop for example) to give the angle of a line drawn between the point where I took the photo and the point of any object clearly visible anywhere in the photo.
-This option is already called 'Pixel x,y on horizon, with known azimuth to pixel' but I user has to use Photoshop manually to determine the azimuth to the known pixel in the image to be tagged.
+This option is already called `Pixel x,y on horizon, with known azimuth to pixel` but I user has to use Photoshop manually to determine the azimuth to the known pixel in the image to be tagged.
 - **Reverse how altitude is determined when using a known pixel in the image for AzAlt:** This is a simple matter of defining the altitude from the manual user input rather than from the users guess of where the horizon was in the image.
 I believe this should be done because digital angle finders are really good and better than the user trying to determine where the horizon was in the photo, especially since the horizon could be significantly not-level from where the user took the photo.

 - Update camera.represent_camera with single pixel border array and pixels per degree